trishanku-org/heaven/README.md

 The above example used a host Kubernetes cluster to host the headless control-plane for the headless cluster.
 Alternatively, two headless clusters could be configured to host the headless control-planes of each other
-(or three headless clusters hosting the control-planes of one another as seen in [this proposal](https://github.com/gardener/gardener/issues/233)).
+(or three headless clusters hosting the control-planes of one another in closed sequence as seen in [this proposal](https://github.com/gardener/gardener/issues/233)).
 The high level steps for this can be as below.

 1. Setup a `blue` headless cluster using a `bootstrap` Kubernetes cluster to host its headless control-plane.